 The Importance of Sealing Doors During and After Carpet Cleaning

 Sealing doors when carpet cleaning is about to occur is more than just a minor detail; it's a critical step that can significantly impact the overall outcome and longevity of your freshly cleaned carpets.
-It's a multifaceted approach that addresses several key concerns, from managing humidity levels to preventing cross-contamination and promoting faster drying times.
+That's why it's a multifaceted approach that addresses several key concerns, from managing humidity levels to preventing cross-contamination and promoting faster drying times.
 Understanding these benefits will highlight why this seemingly simple task is worth the effort.

 Comprehensive Overview